Manx pound: Manx pound and the euro

 It was the Manx Government's position that, if the United Kingdom had decided to participate in the euro, then it would be likely that the Island would also choose to participate.
 Primarily this was because most of the Island's trade is with the United Kingdom and other countries of Europe, and the break-up of the existing currency union with the UK would cause economic harm to the Island.
 There was also concern that the island's economy is not large enough to withstand attack by currency speculators if the Manx pound became a stand-alone free-floating currency.

-Tynwald passed the Currency Act 1992 as part of preparations for the event that the UK decided to adopt the euro.
+Tynwald passed the Currency Act 1992 as part of preparations in the event that the UK decided to adopt the euro.
 In such a scenario, the Isle of Man wished to retain the right to issue its own currency, believing it to be an important public statement of independence.
 Retaining the island's own coinage also enables the Isle of Man Treasury to continue to benefit from the accrual of interest on the issued money (seigniorage).
 The Currency Act allows for the issue of a Manx euro currency at parity with the euro, referred to as a "substitute euro", which has an Isle of Man inscription on the obverse side of the coins.
 This proposal would essentially have replaced the "substitute sterling" with a "substitute euro", as they would have functioned in the same way.
 Manx versions of the euro coins and euro banknotes were designed.